Best For

 How is the Octave Horizon Different?

-The Octave Horizon has better overall performance than average with a price that is slightly below average—a savings of 6% compared to the average foam mattress.
+The Octave Horizon has better overall performance than average with a price that is slightly above average—a cost of 9% compared to the average foam mattress.

 Advantages